Manolo Sanchez (valet)

 Manuel "Manolo" Sanchez (1929 – c.
-2000s) was a long-time valet to Richard Nixon, known for his unfailing loyalty and fierce devotion to the former United States president.
-Sanchez was born in Cuba to a Spanish family, and was raised in Spain before returning to Cuba.
-There, he worked as a dishwasher and laborer before moving to the United States.
-He was employed by Richard Nixon from 1962 to about 1980.
-The famously reserved Nixon developed a close friendship with Sanchez and once described him as a member of his family.
+2000s) was a Spanish-American valet who served as the longtime personal attendant to Richard Nixon from 1962 to 1980.
+Known for his loyalty and devotion to Nixon, Sanchez became a close confidant and was considered by Nixon to be a member of his family.

 Early life

-Sanchez was born in 1929 in Marianao, in Havana, Cuba, to Spanish parents from A Coruña.
-The family returned to A Coruña shortly after his birth.
-In 1946 he returned to Cuba where he worked as a dishwasher and laborer.
-In 1950 he immigrated, again, to the United States and initially resided in the state of Florida.
+Sanchez was born in 1929 in Marianao, Havana, Cuba, to Spanish parents from A Coruña.
+His family returned to Spain shortly after his birth, where he was raised.

+In 1946, Sanchez returned to Cuba, where he worked as a dishwasher and laborer.
+He immigrated to the United States in 1950, initially settling in Florida.

 Career

 Early years with the Nixons

 Sanchez began working for Richard and Pat Nixon in 1962 after being referred to the couple by Nixon family friend Bebe Rebozo.
-Sanchez and his wife Fina moved into the Nixons' 12-room apartment at 810 Fifth Avenue in New York City.
+Sanchez and his wife Josefina moved into the Nixons' 12-room apartment at 810 Fifth Avenue in New York City.
 Nixon would later describe the Sanchezes as "members of our family in a very special way".
 Twelve years later, when asked by a reporter if he would continue working for Nixon after he left office, Sanchez responded "the boss will not need to ask me.
 Wherever he goes in three years from now, he knows I will go with him".

 Manolo Sanchez, third from left, presents Richard Nixon with a cake at his 61st birthday party in 1974 at the San Diego home of Walter Annenberg.

 On January 15, 1967, Nixon held a dinner at his home during which he decided to run for president of the United States in 1968.
-In attendance were Pat Nixon, the Nixon's children, Nixon's longtime secretary Rose Mary Woods, and Manolo and Fina Sanchez.
+In attendance were Pat Nixon, the Nixon's children, Nixon's longtime secretary Rose Mary Woods, and Manolo and Josefina Sanchez.
 All attendees, except Pat Nixon, encouraged him to seek the Republican nomination.

+Sanchez was naturalized a U.S. citizen in 1968; Nixon sponsored his application, attended the ceremony, and took the oath of allegiance with him.